stark1tty/academic-rss-wordcloud/README.md

 # academic-rss-wordcloud
- A simple script to look at trends from RSS feeds, notably for academic feeds.
+ A simple script to look at trends from RSS feeds, notably for academic feeds and produce some fun graphs.

 ---